 Why Choose EIU?

-There are four options in the major of Health Studies.
+There are four options in the major of Health Promotion.
 They are not the typical fields of the health profession.

 To which of the following would you say “yes”?